openmc-dev/openmc/docs/source/usersguide/troubleshoot.rst

 This often occurs when working with the Python API and executing multiple OpenMC runs in a script.
-If an :class:`openmc.StatePoint` is open in the Python interpreter, the file handle of the statpoint file as well as the linked `summary.h5` file will be unavailable for writing, causing this error to appear.
-To avoid the situation, it is recommended that data be extracted from statepoint files in a context manager:
+If an :class:`openmc.StatePoint` is open in the Python interpreter, the file handle of the statepoint file as well as the linked `summary.h5` file will be unavailable for writing, causing this error to appear.
+To avoid this situation, it is recommended that data be extracted from statepoint files in a context manager:

 .. code-block:: python